CalebEverett/resume-mdl/content/posts/gitlab-ssh-setup.md

 +++

 I had a few troubles getting SSL and SSH set up for my self hosted community version of Gitlab.
-[Gitlab](https://about.gitlab.com/downloads/) itself is awesome and totally easy to install (the said under two minute and it was).
+[Gitlab](https://about.gitlab.com/downloads/) itself is awesome and totally easy to install (they claim under two minutes and it was).
 My difficulties stemmed from my hosting set up.

 #### Setup